 Unitil - Unitil does not object to including the reference to Chapter 21N in the statute.
 However, the Department has already incorporated Chapter 21N into its standard of review for GSEP.
 Fitchburg Gas and Electric Light Company, D.P.U.
 22-GSEP-01, at 8-9 (April 28, 2023) (stating that in reviewing GSEPS, the Department must “prioritize safety, security, reliability of service, affordability, equity and reductions in greenhouse gas emissions to meet statewide greenhouse gas emission limits and sublimits established pursuant to chapter 21N.”) (emphasis added).
 Therefore, as a practical matter, the proposed revision may be unnecessary.

-Supported by: Massachusetts Attorney General’s Office; LEAN/NCLC; Conservation Law Foundation
+Supported by: Massachusetts Attorney General’s Office; LEAN, NCLC; Conservation Law Foundation

 Opposed by: NEGWA/USW